huang-pan/modern-data-stack-2023/README.md

 #### Courses taken
 - [Udemy Data Build Tool](https://www.udemy.com/course/complete-dbt-data-build-tool-bootcamp-zero-to-hero-learn-dbt/)
 #### Summary
-- This is a refresher course on data modeling with the DBT framework.
+- This is a refresher course on data modeling in the data warehouse with the DBT framework.
 - [Course Notes](https://github.com/huang-pan/modern-data-stack-2023/blob/main/Udemy_Data_Warehouse-dbt.md)
 #### Certificates of Completion
 - Udemy DBT completed [May 20, 2023](https://www.udemy.com/certificate/UC-de00a2d0-a8a1-4319-8101-bbea3cb3cc5b/)